-In cooperation with the Mobile County Public School System, UCP of Mobile offers preschool classes to approximately 25 children with disabilities each year.
+In cooperation with the Mobile County Public School System, UCP of Mobile offers preschool classes to approximately 25 children with AND without disabilities each year.
 UCP’s two preschool classes allow students to combine typical preschool activities such as story-time and crafts with their individual regimen of speech, occupational and/or physical therapy.

 UCP of Mobile President & CEO, Glenn Harger has said, “The most amazing thing about our preschool is that it is so ordinary,” and the program has adopted the statement as its philosophy.